 The Revised Payment Services Directive allows payment providers like 2Checkout to request exemptions from SCA and skip authentication for low-risk payments.
 Payments that require SCA will need to go through the "challenge" flow, whereas transactions that can be exempted from SCA can be sent through the "frictionless" flow.

 Direct debits and other alternative payment methods, initiated by the payee only and not the payer, are outside the scope of strong consumer authentication (SCA).

-Payments will have to go through the 3DS2 filter provided by us 2Checkout via our ordering engines.
-In our back end, we will automatically check to see if the issuing bank supports 3DS 2.0.
+Payments go through the 3DS2 filter provided by 2Checkout via our ordering engines.
+In our back end, we automatically check to see if the issuing bank supports 3DS 2.0.
 If it does, the information about the payment is sent along with a request for exemption only when applicable.
 If the issuing bank labels the payment as exempt from SCA, the customer does not have to go through any extra authentication steps and the payment is authorized.
 If the issuing bank labels the payment as risky or it needs additional information to verify the customer, they will ask for the payment to go through the extra layer of security provided by 3DS 2.0.